Medically reviewed by Drugs.com. Last updated on Jun 25, 2019.

 • Vaccines: Avoid administration of live vaccines to immunocompromised patients.

-Liver function tests, CBC with differential (weekly, with WBC monitored twice weekly during the first 3 to 6 weeks of treatment)
+Monitor LFTs, CBC with differential (weekly, with WBC monitored twice weekly during the first 3 to 6 weeks of treatment).
+Monitor adherence.

 Pregnancy Risk Factor

 [US Boxed Warning]: Chlorambucil is probably mutagenic and teratogenic in humans.
 Chlorambucil produces human infertility.
 Chromosomal damage has been documented.
 Reversible and irreversible sterility (when administered to prepubertal and pubertal males), azoospermia (in adult males), and amenorrhea (in females) have been observed.
 Fibrosis, vasculitis, and depletion of primordial follicles have been noted on autopsy of the ovaries.
 Women of childbearing potential should avoid becoming pregnant while receiving treatment.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)